harvard-library/archivesspace-preprocessor/README.md

 ## Fixes

 Fixes are corrections for individual issues defined in a schematron file.
 They're loaded from `system/fixes` on Rails initialization.
-They're relatively simple - they're little bits of Ruby code, which gets run over finding aids.
+An individual fix is defined by the fix_for function, which takes an identifier for the issue it fixes, an optional array of dependencies (identifiers of other fixes that must be run before this fix), and a block containing the actual code to be run.

+There's no hard requirements around nameing, but local practice at Harvard has been to put each fix in its own file, named after the identifier.

 Within a fix, the following variable is defined: